RishiSamineni/pulse-tab-extension-internship/README.md

-# pulsetab-extension-internship
+# pulsetab-browser-extension-internship (Repository for Learning Process)

 Welcome to the **pulsetab-extension-internship** repository!
 This project is part of my internship journey, focused on developing a browser extension.
-It serves as a dedicated space for learning and experimenting with backend technologies that will be integral to the main project.
+It serves as a dedicated space for learning and experimenting with frond-end technologies like Angular, Bootstrap etc. that will be integral to the main project.

 ## 🚀 Purpose

 This repository is my **personal learning ground** for exploring and integrating Firebase technologies needed for the development of a fully functional browser extension.

-## 🧠 Learning Scope
+## 🧠 Learning Objectives

-Technologies & Services I'm exploring:
+### Front End Technologies

 * **HTML, CSS/SCSS**
 * **Bootstrap framework**
 * **Angular**
 * **Typescript**

-Focus areas:
+### Important Aspects:

 * **Project setup and structure:** Use Angular CLI to create a new project, and organize the file structure for maintainability.
 * **Component design and implementation:** Break down the application into reusable components, each with its own template, style, and logic.